-OBJECTION #1: “The Arminian God doesn’t save the sinner; they save themselves when they decide to receive Christ!
+OBJECTION #1: “Under Arminianism, God doesn’t save the sinner; they save themselves when they decide to receive Christ.
 If we are able to exercise faith in the gospel, then we are playing a role in saving ourselves.”

 Calvinist James Montgomery Boice writes, “The efficacy of the atonement does not rest on Christ’s saving work alone but also on the sinner’s faith and repentance.
 Although God’s grace is attractive and persuasive, it is not powerful enough to triumph over those who stubbornly resist his love.”